haskell/cabal/Cabal/doc/installing-packages.markdown

 `$arch`
 :   The architecture of the computer being used to build the package, e.g.
     `i386`, `x86_64`, `ppc` or `sparc`

+`$abitag`
+:   An optional tag that a compiler can use for telling incompatible ABI's
+    on the same architecture apart.

+`$abi`
+:   A shortcut for getting a path that completely identifies the platform in terms
+    of binary compatibility.
+Expands to the same value as `$arch-$os-compiler-$abitag` if the compiler uses an abi tag, `$arch-$os-$compiler` if it doesn't.

 #### Paths in the simple build system ####